Semiu/java-codesecurity/README.md

 The details of this project can be found in the `java-cve-analysis` folder.
 This is a completed part of the research project.

+The `javavultextdata` contains different data on Java CVE descriptions.
+The most important is the `mitrejavacve.csv` which is the Java CVEs scraped from the MITRE website.

+This can be updated by running the `java-cve-analysis/1-data-scraping-curating/javacvedatascraper.py` script.

 ### 2. Classification of MITRE's Java's Common Vulnerabilities and Exposures Descriptions

 The details of this project can be found in the `java-cve-text-classification` folder.